hamesp16/infrastructure/README.md

 ## Travis
-1. travis encrypt $(heroku auth:token) --add deploy.api_key to set HEROKU_API_KEY
-2. Set up the rest of the environment variables for travis-ci.org: "travis encrypt key=value --add"
+1. Set up the environment variables for travis-ci.org: "travis encrypt key=value --add"
-3. Push the code to a repository that is linked with Travis
+2. Push the code to a repository that is linked with Travis